IvanKoskov/Shelld/README.md

 <img width="150" alt="kisspng-terminal-macos-unix-swipe-5abeb39f770cc5 3806324615224472634876" src="https://github.com/user-attachments/assets/c42446e3-8de6-40c9-8604-692b750fcbda" />

 Very important to highlight that asides from just being just a ```learning project and a fun thingy``` to test out the Shelld has its own way to run primitive scripts in terms of syntax.
+Terminal is a key thing and even small set of tools is cool more over when it is just simple and is a toy.
 Just use already installed commands to do it. in future more fun stuff will be added if it will...

 Just type    ```